RENT COLLECTION AND REMITTANCE

 Our Late Rent & Default Procedures

 What we can do on your behalf and on what time schedule is determined by state and local laws, but rest assured that we’re taking the best action at the earliest time that is allowed.
 Late rent penalties will be enforced and any late charges assessed and collected.
-Per our rental property management agreement and appropriate laws, we will take action to evict tenants in default on their lease as a last resort.
+Per our rental property management agreement and appropriate laws, we will take action to evict residents in default on their lease as a last resort.
 Our job is to maximize your return on your rental investment and minimize non–payment costs.